 TOM CHAFFIN NON-FICTION WORKSHOP

-Exploring the Essentials of Creating Book-length Non-Fiction Narratives, a class in four sessions conducted by Tom Chaffin, Ph.
+Exploring the Essentials of Creating Strong Book-length Non-Fiction Narratives, a class in four sessions conducted by Tom Chaffin, Ph.
 D., acclaimed author, historian, and biographer; Georgia Author of the Year 2023, Biography and Memoir division, Georgia Writers Association.

 Program: Four two-hour sessions over Zoom presented by author, biographer and historian Tom Chaffin, Ph.D., on the creation of book-length works of history, biography, memoir and other non-fiction narratives.
-Fee: $400 for all 4 classes, limited enrollment.

 First Session, April 29: Developing and evaluating an idea for a book, ascertaining its sources and the demands of writing it.
 The session will also provide tips for assessing your own qualifications and access to sources required to meet those demands, as well as the envisioned work’s likely audience.